SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/dependencies.md

 ---

 :::info
-For older projects in which templating is disabled, the dependencies added to the pipelines are not propagated to the scheduled jobs automatically.
+For older projects in which templating is disabled, the dependencies added to the Pipelines are not propagated to the scheduled jobs automatically.
 **(We highly recommend to enable the templating for all projects, rather than editing the pom.xml files manually)**

-Though, if you want to keep the templating disabled at project level and still want to add dependencies for scala projects such that it is visible to your pipeline when it's scheduled, it has to be **manually** added to the **pom.xml** file.
+Though, if you want to keep the templating disabled at project level and still want to add dependencies for Scala projects such that it is visible to your Pipeline when it's scheduled, it has to be **manually** added to the **pom.xml** file.
 Below is an example on how it can be achieved:

 The dependency should be added anywhere between the `<dependencies></dependencies>` tags.
 For instance to add `io.github.etspaceman:scalacheck-faker_2.12:7.0.0` dependency, add it to the **pom.xml** like so:

 ![Dependencies List](img/dependencies-pom-add.gif)